 - 1 egg, beaten

-- In a medium skillet heat 1 tablespoon oil over medium-high heat.
-Add diced onion and cook stirring occasionally for 10 minutes.
+- In a medium skillet, heat one tablespoon of oil over medium-high heat.
+Add diced onion and cook, occasionally stirring, for 10 minutes.

 - Lower heat to medium.
-Add chopped abalones, oregano, Tabasco sauce, stir, add salt and pepper.
+Add chopped abalones, oregano, and Tabasco sauce, stir, and add salt and pepper.
 Taste.

 - Add flour dissolved in cold water or cooking water from the abalones.
 Stir well and cook for 1 minute.
 Let cool.

 - Assemble the empanadas, placing one spoonful of abalone mix into each dough disk.
 Close and fold edges, as shown in the picture.

 - Brush with beaten egg and sprinkle with oregano.

 - Bake for 20-25 minutes until they are golden and the dough is cooked.